Pressured by Trump, Mexico ready to discuss NAFTA rules in U.S. talks

 Trump's pressure on U.S. automakers such as Ford to build more cars at home worries Mexico, where the industry has been one of the main drivers of growth and accounted for 18.5 percent of manufacturing GDP in 2015.

-Trump on Tuesday told the chief executives of the Big Three U.S. automakers - General Motors (GM.N), Ford (F.N) and Fiat Chrysler (FCHA.MI) - that he wants to see more auto plants in the United States.
+Trump on Tuesday told the chief executives of the Big Three U.S. automakers - General Motors, Ford and Fiat Chrysler - that he wants to see more auto plants in the United States.

 Mexico warned it could pull out of NAFTA if a renegotiation of the pact does not benefit it.

-Trump's team is behind the push for changes in the origin rules, seeing it as a means of reducing imports from China, two of the Mexicans familiar with the matter said.
+Trump's team is behind the push for changes in the origin rules, seeing it as a means of reducing imports from China, two of the Mexican sources familiar with the matter said.

 Trump's nominee for Commerce Secretary, Wilbur Ross, spoke of the importance of content rules in protecting the automotive industry during Senate hearings last week, and Canadian media reported that Ross had told Canada rules of origin would be central to NAFTA talks.